raynamharris/DissociationTest/README.md

 **Figure 2.** The gene list and go terms that everyone wants to know.
 2A The top 30 most differentially expressed genes.
 Genes are clustered by correlation but samples are NOT clustered!
-Only "Jun" jumps out as a gene related to learning and memory.
+Only “Jun” jumps out as a gene related to learning and memory.
 2B List of molecular function categories that are enriched or depleted in the dissociated tissues relative to controls.
 Again, nothing jumps out as classic memory